 Featured image: Cleon Peterson - Glory, via cleonpeterson.com

 Dario Puggioni, who works out of Berlin, produces these extremely beautiful images that are full of decay and torment.
-Puggioni uses a range of reactive materials to create his works, including enamel, ink, acetic acid and oil on aluminum and copper surfaces, forcing the materials to peel and decay.
+Puggioni uses a range of reactive materials to create his creepy art pieces, including enamel, ink, acetic acid and oil on aluminum and copper surfaces, forcing the materials to peel and decay.
 It is as if the very skin of the subjects he is painting is dying before us, transforming into something else, sometimes with plants sprouting from them until they become unrecognizable as people.
 Read more about these beautifully freaky paintings in Dario Puggioni at White Noise Gallery.

 Featured images: Dario Puggioni art, via pinterest.com